-In the UK, deaths due to alcohol-related diseases (particularly liver disease) have risen considerably over the last 20 years or so.
-This is because heavy drinking and binge drinking have become more common.
+In the UK, deaths due to alcohol-related diseases (particularly liver disease) have risen considerably over the last 20 years.

 What is alcoholic liver disease?

-Drinking too much alcohol can lead to three types of liver conditions - fatty liver, hepatitis, and cirrhosis.
+Drinking too much alcohol can lead to three types of liver conditions - fatty liver, hepatitis and liver 'scarring' (cirrhosis).
 Any, or all, of these conditions can occur at the same time in the same person.

 A build-up of fat occurs within liver cells in most people who regularly drink heavily.
 In itself, fatty liver is not usually serious and does not cause symptoms.
 Fatty liver will usually reverse if you stop drinking heavily.
 However, in some people the fatty liver progresses and develops into hepatitis.

 Hepatitis means inflammation of the liver.
 The inflammation can range from mild to severe.

 - Mild hepatitis may not cause any symptoms.
 The only indication of inflammation may be an abnormal level of liver chemicals (enzymes) in the blood, which can be detected by a blood test.
 However, in some cases the hepatitis becomes persistent (chronic), which can gradually damage the liver and eventually cause cirrhosis.